JuliaLang/julia/doc/stdlib/numbers.rst

    ..
 Docstring generated from Julia source

    Convert an array of bytes to its hexadecimal representation.
 All characters are in lower-case.
-Returns an ``ASCIIString``\ .
+Returns an ``String``\ .

 General Number Functions and Constants
 --------------------------------------